hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

     * In the **SAN password** box, enter the valid 3PAR password of the SAN controller for SSH access to the array.

     * From the **Device Type** drop-down list, select the device type.
 For example: FC, iSCSI. <br> By default, the device type is **FC**.</br>

+	 	**Note**: If the device type is selected as iSCSI and more than one iSCSI IP addresses need to be specified,  use a comma separated list for the same.
+You can also specify the ports alongwith the IP addresses (separated by colon), if required.

+		*For example:*

+		*10.1.2.200,10.1.2.100:3380,10.1.2.102*

     * Click **Done** to save the details.